 If you pick a job in an industry you’re truly passionate about, you’ll have a head-start knowing who you’re aiming your service at, what your competitors are doing, and what problem you’re solving.
-With a genuine interest in the progression of your field, you’ll hopefully not get complacent with your market research, either.
+With a genuine interest in the progression of your field, you’ll hopefully not get complacent with your market research, or fail to keep yourself up to date with the latest skills and training, either.

 Some people are just way more productive under pressure.
 Having targets and bank balance looming over you may also serve as a catalyst to you really upping your game and becoming a go-to industry expert.
 With plenty of expertise and opinion to share, you could promote your business through your social media presence, blogs, interviews and even podcasts.

 Read more.
 Learn more.
 Make things.
 See people.
 The world’s your oyster (providing that you actually end up with any spare time!).
 Life is way too short to not spend it doing something you enjoy.
 Sure, you might start to take it for granted, but as Confucius (apparently) said, “Choose a job you love, and you will never have to work a day in your life.”